 There are times when you might be legally required to update the wiring or other aspects of the home due to updated city or county codes.
 It will likely be brought to light if the property is damaged and needs repair.
 Building code coverage assists with additional expenses incurred because of parts that have to be changed, such as:

 Since you are operating a legitimate business as a landlord or rental investor, landlord insurance is tax-deductible and considered a business expense.
-There are no federal or state laws that require tenants to carry renters’ insurance; however, you as a landlord are legally permitted to require your tenants to have this, along with proof of coverage, as part of the rental agreement.
+There are no federal or state laws that require residents to carry renters’ insurance; however, you as a landlord are legally permitted to require your residents to have this, along with proof of coverage, as part of the rental agreement.

 Here is a solid article that lays out the technicalities of deducting your entire premium, as well as a checklist for real estate expenses.

-(NOTE: The only state that does not allow landlords to make this requirement and instead presumes the tenant to be co-insured on the landlord’s policy in Oklahoma.)
+(NOTE: The only state that does not allow landlords to make this requirement and instead presumes the resident to be co-insured on the landlord’s policy in Oklahoma.)

 Landlord insurance typically costs about 25% more than homeowners insurance.
 Depending on which state your property is located in, this amount will vary.
 However, for $250,000 in dwelling coverage, the average price for homeowners insurance in 2022 is approximately $1,400, according to bankrate.com.
 If we do the math, that roughly comes out to $1,800.

 Again, this depends on which state the property is located.
 If you’re located in Colorado, where the annual average for homeowners insurance is $1,863, your premium will be a few thousand dollars higher than if the property is in a state like Utah, where the annual average is $668.